paijp/nophp/README.md

 - html/debuglog/ (any path, optional)
 	- *.php (automatically created)

-# Documents in Japanese is not translated to English yet.
+# Samples in English are now ready.

-- Please wait.